alchemyplatform/aa-sdk/site/resources/terms.md

 ## Light Account

 [Light Account](https://accountkit.alchemy.com/smart-accounts/light-account/.html) is a production-ready [ERC-4337](https://eips.ethereum.org/EIPS/eip-4337) [smart account](#smart-account) implementation developed by Alchemy.
 It builds on top of Ethereum Foundation’s [SimpleAccount](https://github.com/eth-infinitism/account-abstraction/blob/develop/contracts/samples/SimpleAccount.sol) to add key improvements such as support for ownership transfer, ERC-1271 signature support, and gas optimizations.
 It is [audited by Quantstamp](https://github.com/alchemyplatform/light-account/blob/main/Quantstamp-Audit.pdf).

+## Magic Link Authentication

+A magic link is a one-time use link sent to a user during the authentication process.
+After entering their username, the user is sent a URL, either to the user's email address or their mobile phone via text.
+The user clicks to authenticate themselves without entering a password, and for some, this might seem like "magic," thus the name.
+Magic links are attractive because it is a simple way to remove the need for a customer to generate and remember a password from the process.

 ## Modular Account